Weimil/Responder-PHP/README.md

 # Responder

-Responder is a PHP framework for REST API development.
+Responder is a PHP framework for creating REST API.
 Heavily inspired by Laravel.

 ## Required

 * PHP 8.1 or higher
 * Composer
-* Database (Mysql, MariaDB, PostgreSQL)

 ## Usage

-For further information relate to the Documentation.
+TODO.

 ## License